How to Keep Your Container Gardens Watered While You're on Vacation

-Larger pots should be fine if you'll be gone just two or three days, especially if rain is predicted.
+Larger pots should be fine if you'll be gone for just two or three days, especially if rain is in the forecast.
 Give them a good soaking before you go.
 Set up a contingency plan for small pots that usually need daily watering, such as asking a neighbor or friend to stop by and give them a drink.
 You also could use a self-watering device that slowly delivers water from a reservoir, such as this Plants Self-Watering Spikes System ($12, Amazon).
 It'll work for outdoor container gardens, and you could also set one up to water your houseplants while you're away.

-Move portable planters and hanging baskets to a shady spot (pots dry out faster in sun) protected from drying winds, and cluster them so they benefit from the raised humidity of huddling.
+Move portable planters and hanging baskets to a shady spot (pots dry out faster in sun) protected from drying winds.
+Cluster them closely together so they all benefit from the raised humidity of huddling.
 Grouping them together also makes it easier to place them strategically to get a spritz from sprinklers or other irrigation systems on a timer.
 Or try making this DIY self-watering container out of a 5-gallon bucket and moving your most valuable plants into it until you get back.

-Purchase one or more container irrigation kits (sold at garden centers and online, like this Flantor Garden Irrigation system, ($19, Amazon) and enough tubing to reach all your pots; it's actually really simple to set up a drip irrigation system yourself!
+Purchase one or more container irrigation kits, available at garden centers and online, like this Flantor Garden Irrigation system, ($19, Amazon) and enough tubing to reach all your pots; it's actually really simple to set up a drip irrigation system yourself!
 Once it's set up, a drip system is the most efficient way to deliver moisture to numerous pots.

 Use a hose faucet timer, like this Orbit Hose Faucet Timer ($30, Amazon) to set how often and how long you water.
 (Test it before you leave to determine the best plan.)
 Some digital systems can be operated remotely with a smartphone or computer, so you can water your plants from anywhere.